opentorah/opentorah/README.md

 (and its includes) into HTML, EPUB, EPUB3 and PDF.
 Processing using XSLT 2.0 DocBook stylesheets is supported for HTML only ("HTML2").
 For PDF, DocBook is first processed into XSL-FO, which is post-processed by Apache FOP.
-For PDF, JEuclid FOP plugin can be enabled to process MathML.
+For PDF, JEuclid or MathJax FOP plugin can be enabled to process MathML.
 Document name(s) and the list of the output formats are configurable.

 XSL parameters can be configured in the `Gradle` build file using `parameters` map.
 There are sections (and customization files) for each output format, all HTML-like formats